History of economic thought: Chicago school of economics (20th century)

 Milton Friedman (1912–2006) of the Chicago School of Economics is one of the most influential economists of the late 20th century, receiving the Nobel Prize in Economics in 1976.
 He is known for A Monetary History of the United States (1963), in which he argued that the Great Depression was caused by the policies of the Federal Reserve.
-Friedman argues that laissez-faire government policy is more desirable than government intervention in the economy.
-Governments should aim for a neutral monetary policy oriented toward long-run economic growth, by gradual expansion of the money supply.
+Friedman argues that laissez-faire government policy is more desirable than government intervention in the economy and that governments should aim for a neutral monetary policy oriented toward long-run economic growth, by gradual expansion of the money supply.
 He advocates the quantity theory of money, that general prices are determined by money.
 Therefore, active monetary (e.g. easy credit) or fiscal (e.g. tax and spend) policy can have unintended negative effects.
 In Capitalism and Freedom (1962), Friedman wrote:

 "There is likely to be a lag between the need for action and government recognition of the need; a further lag between recognition of the need for action and the taking of action; and a still further lag between the action and its effects."

 Friedman was also known for his work on the consumption function, the Permanent Income Hypothesis (1957), which Friedman referred to as his best scientific work.
 This work contended that rational consumers would spend a proportional amount of what they perceived to be their permanent income.
 Windfall gains would mostly be saved.
 Tax reductions likewise, as rational consumers would predict that taxes would have to rise later to balance public finances.
 Other important contributions include his critique of the Phillips Curve, and the concept of the natural rate of unemployment (1968).